borisfaure/bastardkb-rs/README.md

 - Trackball support for the Charybdis Nano keyboard
 - Switch to bootloader mode to easily upgrade firmware by pressing a key combination
 - Right encoder on the Dilemma keyboard
-- Auto-mouse mode: some keys act as mouse keys after the trackball has been used
+- Auto-mouse mode: some keys act as mouse keys after the trackball/trackpad has been used

 ## On CapsLock & NumLock support